-For the first time last year, BMC provided financial support for the CRIT Program through the Department of Graduate Medical Education and the Charge Captive as part of the new initiatives to focus on encouraging training institutions to foster a ‘learning environment’ that engages and includes residents and fellows in Quality and Patient Safety priorities that are directly applicable to the new ACGME Clinical Learning Environment Review (CLER) focus areas, including Patient Safety, Healthcare Quality (Quality Improvement and Healthcare Disparities) and Transitions of Care.
+For the 4th time last year, BMC will provide financial support for the CRIT Program through the Department of Graduate Medical Education and the Charge Captive as part of the new initiatives to focus on encouraging training institutions to foster a ‘learning environment’ that engages and includes residents and fellows in Quality and Patient Safety priorities that are directly applicable to the new ACGME Clinical Learning Environment Review (CLER) focus areas, including Patient Safety, Healthcare Quality (Quality Improvement and Healthcare Disparities) and Transitions of Care.

-- To have fun and foster collegiality
+- Have fun and foster collegiality

-Now entering its 12th consecutive year, 216 chief residents and 83 faculty mentors have participated in the Boston Medical Center (BMC) CRIT program, representing 18 medical and surgical disciplines.
+Now entering its 14th consecutive year, 241 chief residents and 94 faculty mentors have participated in the Boston Medical Center CRIT program, representing 18 medical and surgical disciplines.
 Participating specialties have included Internal Medicine, Otolaryngology, Anesthesiology, Rehabilitation Medicine, Family Medicine, Neurology, Ophthalmology, Podiatry, Psychiatry, Cardiothoracic Surgery, Urology, Emergency Medicine, General Surgery, Orthopedic Surgery, Obstetrics & Gynecology, Diagnostic Radiology, Dermatology, and Pathology.